chloealbright/DevHiveMind/Architecture/System Design/System Design Thought Process Flow.md

   - Consider SQL for structured data and NoSQL for unstructured data.
   - More things to think about when deciding between [[Choosing Database]] you can also talk about [[Database Sharding]]
   - What type of [[Schema Design]] makes sense.
+  - You can also talk about [[Master-Slave Database Architecture]]

 - **Architecture:**
-  - Identify major components: servers, databases, cache, load balancer, messaging queues, monitoring/logging, and microservices.
+  - Identify major components: servers, databases, cache, load balancer,  [[Messaging systems]], *monitoring/logging for metrics*, and microservices.
   - Discuss trade-offs between performance, scalability, and cost.
   - Consider the use of APIs for certain functionalities.
-  - Discuss [[Stateless & Statefull Processes| Stateless vs Statefull]] application or process
+  - Discuss [[Stateless & Statefull Processes| Stateless vs Statefull]] application or process.
   - Maybe talk [[Microservices]](might not be relevant since small scope) or leverage knowledge of [[12 Factor App Docker.canvas|12 Factor App Docker]] which has some overlap with everything mentioned, whatever comes to mind.

 - **Scalability and Performance:**